vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 <br>

 ---
-Do you have any other good upgrade suggestions for my home office?
-Please share them as a comment on my posts.
+Have other upgrade suggestions for my home office?
+Share them in the comments!

 ---